 Here’s how that discussion might sound (and notice that I answer the Audience Questions twice, first re: my general topic, and then re: my specific point).

 When you speak in public, you’ll generally have to use a microphone. [“Microphone” answers what is it?]

 Now, most people prefer to use the microphones that pin onto your lapel or collar.
-You’ve probably seen these — they’re called “Lavelliere” mikes, or lavs for short.
-[A second, more specific what is it?]
+You’ve probably seen these — they’re called “Lavelliere” mikes, or “lavs” for short.
+[This is my second, more specific round of what is it?]

 But I’m going to argue that a hand-held microphone, particularly one that’s cordless, is a better choice for many speakers.